Cabeau offers several different types of travel pillows in its Evolution line. The Evolution Cool is all about, well, keeping the traveler cool.

 From its smooth, athletic wear-like cover to its breathable side vents and 360-degree support, the travel pillow is a nice option for those wanting to try a U-shaped neck pillow but afraid of getting warm mid-flight.

 I’ve got a few considerations, as always!
-So check out all the details in my video and written post below to find out if this travel pillow is worth taking on your next trip.
+So check out all the details in my video and written post below to find out if this travel pillow is worth taking on the next trip.

 - Dimensions: 9.75″ x 9.5″ x 5.5″ and 12.6 oz in weight